CarterYancey/MarketSims/README.md

 This script has need for improvements, both in quality of the code and scope of function.
 For now, it is useful for tracking metrics that I value most in evaluating a company's worthiness for investment.

+The option for doing historic analysis has been added, but there are a variety of issues.
+The goal is to perform the evaluation on data as if the analysis were being done at some point in the past, then compare the results to actual performance.
+This way, it can be seen if there is any real correlations between my evaluations and stock performance.
+Issues abound both in concept and in practice:
+	1) Survivorship bias.
+Performing historical analysis on the companies that are currently in the S&P500 is useless, since these companies have performed well regardless of their status 10 years ago.
+	2) Available data.
+I recently discover that BIIB was getting a good historical evaluation because the EPS data was taken from the late 90's while debt and ticker price were from the early 90's.
+I need to clean up the data OR (preferably) re-write the script to use dates rather than list indexes.

 GetSP500.py
 ====================
 Accepts user input for a date in the past, then finds what the S&P500 components on that date were.
 This script is poorly designed and still in its infancy, but I needed a quick-fix for getting old S&P500 tickers.
 These will be useful for avoiding survivorship bias in evaluations; companies currently in the S&P500 will obviously have performed well regardless of their historic analysis (using --historic flag of CreateEvaluations.py) -- that is why they are in the index.
 What we really want is to do a historic analysis on the tickers that used to be in the index.